 Really about the ONLY time you would need this additional DI chamber is if you are on a well with very high nitrates (a good RO system still removes most nitrates) or you are running off from a home water softener unit.

-Funny thing is, these same persons who will argue the use of getting every last TDS because they worry about 1 part in a billion of arsenic or similar are the same ones who have argued the use of why they should use a USDA approved silicone for their aquarium instead of a cheap unapproved hardware brand silicone.
+Funny thing is, these same persons who will argue the use of getting every last TDS because they worry about 1 part in a billion of arsenic or similar are the same ones who have argued the use of why they should use a USDA approved silicone for their aquarium instead of a cheap unapproved hardware brand silicone or a less efficient but popular LED fixture that now have come to dominate the market despite simple science.

 Keeping a reef tank as close as possible to natural ocean water conditions has always been the advanced marine keepers goal.
 With the addition of dosing a third part of trace minerals, which help keep an ionic balance, this really is the closest to natural sea water any aquarium keeper can keep.
 These minerals listed in this Reef Chemistry Article and the suggestions on how to maintain, really are the best current professional advice anyone can take and apply to their reef tank.